Why Connect Google Drive to FTP?

 File Transfer Protocol (FTP) or Secure File Transfer Protocol (SFTP) is used to store, share, and transfer computer files between client and server via network.
-Users can do a lot of file managements via FTP, like rename, delete, move, copy, upload, download etc. A client could even access the files without log in if the FTP was set as anonymous.
-It is a powerful and convenient platform to store data, so as to Google Drive.
+Users can do a lot of file managements via FTP, like rename, delete, move, copy, upload, download etc. A client could even access the files without logging in if the FTP was set as anonymous.
+It is a powerful and convenient platform to store data.

-Make FTP access to Google Drive using MultCloud
+How to Make FTP access to Google Drive with MultCloud?